Pablo Casado: Start of political career

 Casado entered politics and joined the People's Party (PP) in 2003 when he was still a student.
 He presided over the regional branch of the PP's youth organization in the Community of Madrid, known as the New Generations (NNGG), between 2005 and 2013.
 He made an initiation journey to Cuba in early 2007 (similar to the 2012 travel by his right-hand in the Madrilenian NNGG Ángel Carromero), where he met with Cuban dissidents such as Oswaldo Payá.
 He left written testimony of it in pieces published in Libertad Digital and El Mundo.

 In 2007, he was included as candidate in the PP list for the election to the Assembly of Madrid; he became a member of the 8th term of the regional legislature (in June), where he held the functions of spokesman in the parliamentary Commission of Justice and Public Administrations and assistant spokesman in the Commission of Budget and Finance.

-He resigned as regional legislator in July 2009.
-In June 2009 Casado married Isabel Torres Orts; the couple have a daughter Paloma and a son Pablo.
+Casado resigned as regional legislator in July 2009.
+In June 2009, he married Isabel Torres Orts; the couple have a daughter Paloma and a son Pablo.
 Isabel Torres is from a wealthy industrial family in Elche, and works as a psychologist in a private clinic in Madrid.

-Between 2009 and 2012 he directed the office of former Prime Minister José María Aznar.
+Between 2009 and 2012, Casado directed the office of former Prime Minister José María Aznar.
 During this period, in 2010, he became one of the founders (along with Carlos Bustelo, Rafael Bardají and Enrique Navarro Gil) of the Friends of Israel Initiative think tank.

 National MP

-He was included as candidate in the PP list for the constituency of Ávila in the November 2011 general election and became a member of the Congress of Deputies.
+Casado was included as candidate in the PP list for the constituency of Ávila in the November 2011 general election and became a member of the Congress of Deputies.
 He was subsequently re-elected in the 2015 and 2016 general elections.
 He was designated spokesman of the Campaign Committee of the PP for the local and regional elections of May 2015.
-Later, in June 2015, he was appointed vice secretary general of communication of the PP by the party president Mariano Rajoy.
+Later in June 2015, he was appointed vice secretary general of communication of the PP by the party president Mariano Rajoy.

-On 9 October 2017, Casado made a comment about the former President of Catalonia, Carles Puigdemont, alluding that should Puigdemont declare Catalan independence, he could end up like Lluís Companys, who was imprisoned by the Spanish Second Republic.
-His words were used by some Catalan nationalists to suggest that he referred to Companys' execution by Franco's regime in 1940, although Casado stated he was referring to his imprisonment by the democratic Second Republic.